apache/incubator-ponymail/docs/API.md

     - $body: Optional body text
     - $since: number of seconds since the epoch, defaults to now.
        Returns '{"changed":false}' if no emails are later than epoch, otherwise proceeds with normal search
+    - $dfrom: days ago to start
+    - $dto: total days to match

 Options: